EthanJones19/BinaryTreeTemplate-1/README.md

 Description:

-- This program will show and demostrate how binary trees work.
+- This program will show and demonstrate how binary trees work.
 Using the bars to insert or remove nodes within the program.

 Controls: